February 11, 2019 ~ Ledges Meeting Notes

 Alderman Tedesco will act as a conduit between residents and City Departments that are responsible for zoning infractions.
-He will provide zoning guidelines that will be published in the WNA Neighborhood Newsletter.
-The newsletter will also include who to contact with complaints.
+He will provide zoning guidelines that will be published on the WNA Neighborhood Website.
+The Website will also include who to contact with complaints.

 The Department of Environmental Protection is waiting for the owners of the property to file a Environmental cleanup plan.